 There are many different commercially prepared portions of elderberry.
 All cooked and ripe to minimize any potential side effects, such as gummies, syrups, and teas.
 As it is, it seems like elderberries might be a useful supplement to fight the cold and flu.
 And this is the main reason to even consider using it during pregnancy.

 It strengthens joints and bones.

 Every pregnant woman knows it.
 Joints start hurting more than ever once you start nearing the second and third trimesters!
 These berries have a high calcium content and a good amount of anthocyanins (antioxidants).
 Both of these nutrients help to lessen the pain and soreness in the joints.
 As well as the occasional aches in the bones.
 The bones are also supercharged by the high mineral levels found in this plant!

 It leads to a healthier respiratory tract.

 Elderberries provide support for the lungs and other respiratory organs thanks to their high flavonoid content.
 These nutrients can help to clean out the phlegm or aid in tract infections present in the body.
-And improve respiratory tract conditions such as a sore throat or a heavy cough.
+And improve respiratory tract conditions such as a sore throat, heavy cough, or other upper respiratory symptoms.
 Try elderberry tea for a soothing infusion that can do wonders for an inflamed throat!
 For more pregnancy-safe herbal teas, visit our membership community The Prenatal Nutrition Library.